Background

 INNOVATION FOR ALL: Policy

-Policymakers and the private sector should ensure that products, services, and emerging technologies are created using universal design principles.
+Policymakers and the private sector should ensure that products, services, and emerging technologies are created using an inclusive design process with universal design principles.
 This allows them to be used by the widest range of ability levels and ages.

-Policymakers and the private sector should ensure that people with disabilities and older adults are consulted in the design process so that emerging products and services meet their needs.
-This includes the benefits and harms of a product or service on older adults as stakeholders.
+Policymakers and the private sector should ensure that underserved populations—including older adults, people with disabilities, and their caregivers—are consulted in the design process so that products and services meet their needs.
+This includes understanding the potential benefits and harms of a product or service on older adults.
+Products and services should be tested on older adults, people with disabilities, and other underserved consumers.

 Inclusivity in the sharing economy

-Sharing economy companies should provide government regulators and researchers with data for evaluation purposes.
+Sharing economy companies should provide government regulators and researchers with data for evaluation purposes while protecting individual privacy.
 Data should be transparent, accurate, and independently verifiable by scholars and other stakeholders.
-Providers making demonstrably false or misleading claims in their data should be sanctioned (see also Mobility on Demand).
+Providers making demonstrably false or misleading claims in their data should be sanctioned.

 Short-term rentals